saarkia/braze-websdk-demo/README.md

 - **Custom Display Name**: Brand the experience with your name in the header and inbox
 - **Colour Palettes**: Choose from four handcrafted themes that update live
 - **Light/Dark/Auto**: Respect system preferences or override with a click
+- **Background Grain**: Add Arc-style texture with an adjustable intensity slider

 ### 🔔 Push Notifications
 - **Permission Management**: Request and manage browser push permissions